sthaanis/project_redesign/projectRedesign/read.md

 # JavaScript - Mastering JS Beyond the Basics

-## Some of the examples on what JavaScript can do.
+## Some of the examples of what JavaScript can do.
 1. JavaScript can change HTML Content.
 2. JavaScript can change HTML attribute values.
 3. JavaScript can change HTML styles.
 4. JavaScript can show/hide HTML elements.

 ## Ways to use JavaScript

 Internal JavaScript
 In this approach to use JavaScript, the JavaScript code is  written between the **<script></script>** tag within the HTML document.
 The script is placed in the <body> or <head> section of an HTML page.

-    It is always a good practice to place scripts at the bottom on the <body> as it enhances the loading speed.
+    Note: It is always a good practice to place scripts at the bottom of the <body> as it enhances the loading speed.
 Placing a script inside the <head> can make the site slower as it takes time to process the script.

 External JavaScript : In this approach of using JavaScript, all the JavaScript code are placed inside a separate file with a '.js' extension and the file is linked to the HTML document using the <script> tag with `src` attribute.